Healthy Lunch Ideas for Kids

-Coming up with healthy lunch ideas for kids doesn't have to be boring or frustrating.
-This guest post from The Conscious Caravan has plenty of inspiration.
+Coming up with healthy lunch ideas for kids tends to get boring or frustrating.
+But this guest post from The Conscious Caravan has plenty of inspiration.

-The other obvious part is to eat with your child, the same foods, but more variety so they see you eating and enjoying all that is offered.
+The other obvious part is to eat with your child as often as possible, the same foods, but with more variety, so they see you eating and enjoying all that is offered.

-The other key to creating healthy lunch ideas for kids is keeping food fun.
-Kids love scooping, serving themselves and putting foods together.
-So, instead of making them a grilled cheese, set out a sandwich panini bar with bread and cheese and lots of healthy fillings (spreads, roasted veggies, different cheeses, lettuce, etc) and allow them to construct their sandwich and then you can cook it up for them.
+The other key to finding healthy lunch ideas for kids is keeping food fun.
+Kids love scooping, serving themselves, and putting foods together.
+So, instead of making them a grilled cheese, set out a sandwich panini bar with bread and cheese and lots of healthy fillings (spreads, roasted veggies, different cheeses, lettuce, etc) and allow them to construct their sandwich, and then you can cook it up for them.

 This is also a great time to play restaurant.
 I say to my kids all the time, "Welcome to my restaurant.
 Here is your invisible menu.
 We have everything in the world.
 Our specials today are: make your own taco salad, create your own pasta and sauce, wacky Wednesday weeds [that's seaweed], roll your own "sushi"."
 Or whatever else we have lots of in the fridge.
 This encourages them to come up with food ideas too.
 (They like to try and trick me with "I'd like eyeballs and mushy lips"....
 No problem, a cup of grapes and banana slices coming up!)

 As for actual food combos, these are some of our friend's and family's favorite healthy lunch ideas for kids:

 - Raw carrot chips